 Types of Check Valves

-- Swing Check Valve: When a swing-type valve opens or shuts all the way, the discs inside lock together.
+- Swing Check Valve: When a swing-type valve opens or shuts, the discs inside lock together.
 When there is flow in the line, this valve opens and closes.
 When there is no flow, it stops completely.
-Both the flow of air and the drop in pressure in the valve are very low.
+The flow of air and the drop in pressure in the valve are very low.
 Metal-to-metal or metal-to-metal designs can be used for the disc and seat.

 - Tilting Disc Check Valve: Traditional swing-type valves have some flaws that tilting disc-type valves are made to fix.
 Because of how the tilting disc is made, the valve can fully open and stay stable at low flow rates.
 When the forwarding flow is stopped, the valve can close quickly.